AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/twitter-uwt.md

 [!DNL Twitter Universal Website Tag] provides actions to send beacons to Twitter UWT Tag.

 [!DNL Twitter Universal Website Tag] is an advertising extension in Adobe Experience Platform.
-For more information about the extension functionality, see [Advanced Conversion Tracking](https://business.twitter.com/en/solutions/twitter-ads/website-clicks/advanced-conversion-tracking.html).
+For more information about the extension functionality, see [Conversion Tracking](https://business.twitter.com/en/help/campaign-measurement-and-analytics/conversion-tracking-for-websites.html) in the Twitter documentation.

 This destination is an Adobe Experience Platform Launch extension.
 For more information about how Platform Launch extensions work in Platform, see [Adobe Experience Platform Launch extensions overview](../launch-extensions/overview.md).